colesturza/colesturza.github.io/_posts/2022-07-23-i-cut-you-freeze-extension.md

 Where $c$ is a non-negative real number.
 Using the sigmoid function as our scoring mechanism, procedure 1 would become the following.

-{% include figure.html path="assets/img/i-cut-you-freeze-algorithm-non-geometric-sigmoid.png" %}
+{% include figure.liquid path="assets/img/i-cut-you-freeze-algorithm-non-geometric-sigmoid.png" %}

 On property we would like to retain from the original procedure is that it is monotonically increasing with respect to $s_{1}$.
 It is important that any new I-cut-you-freeze procedure retain this property because with more loyalty your chances of winning more districts should only increase or stay the same.
 This is indead the case for any general nondecreasing function $h:[0,1] \rightarrow [0,1]$.
 The proof that any I-cut-you-freeze procedure using a general nondecreasing function $h:[0,1] \rightarrow [0,1]$ retains the monotonicity property is included in the appendix.

 ## Empirical results.

-{% include figure.html path="assets/img/figure_one.png" %}
+{% include figure.liquid path="assets/img/figure_one.png" %}

-{% include figure.html path="assets/img/figure_two.png" %}
+{% include figure.liquid path="assets/img/figure_two.png" %}

-{% include figure.html path="assets/img/figure_three.png" %}
+{% include figure.liquid path="assets/img/figure_three.png" %}

 ***